amarnaud2/revalidate-for-vercel/readme-wp.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu.
-3. Go to **Settings > Vercel Revalidate** and configure your secret and endpoint URL.
+3. Go to **Settings > Revalidate for Vercel** and configure your secret and endpoint URL.
 4. Ensure your Next.js app has an API route like `/api/revalidate` that validates the secret and triggers ISR.

 == Frequently Asked Questions ==